bmaupin/micro-beyond-earth/README.md

 - New game option added to disable covert operations.
 This automatically aborts all covert operations except for Establish Network, making it so that Covert Ops is only about gathering information.
 - Shows hidden game options: this allows disabling of some game features (health, virtues, etc.) that could make the game quicker
 - Disables buildings and wonders related to hidden game options.
 For example, if health is disabled then buildings and wonders that only give health (e.g. Pharmalab, Soma Distillery) will not show in the list of available buildings to build.
+- New game options to start explorers and workers automated

 #### Motivation